-It was late, I was grumpy, and the woman in front of me was buying cigarettes.
-I noticed the items in her cart: brand-name snacks, colas, and frozen foods.
+It was late, I was grumpy, and the woman in front of me was ing cigarettes.
+I noticed the items in her cart: snacks, colas, and frozen foods.
 I looked at how she dressed, considered the carton of cigarettes she requested, and made a wager to myself that she would pay with government assistance.

 I was right.

 After she peeled off money from a roll of cash to cover the smokes, she produced a state-issued food card.
 Our eyes locked as she handed it to the cashier, and in that moment I became convinced she knew that a stranger had taken her measure, judged her life, and found it wanting.
 I also knew that it wasn’t the first time.

 I was ashamed.
 Who am I to judge how others live?

 I’m the unworthy heir to a lifetime of luck and good timing, augmented by a strong work ethic that I never asked for, but that was granted me nonetheless.
 I grew up in a single-parent household where money was tight, but where my needs were met.
 I was fortunate to attend college.
 I’m lucky to have a teaching career that remains in demand and to have three employers whose checks make the mortgage and car payments.

 If any one in a long line of dominoes had fallen a different way, I could have found myself in that woman’s position: having food choices criticized by strangers, enduring cold stares when ing cigarettes that maybe aren’t even for her.

 I felt ashamed because I’d aligned myself, however briefly, with people who believe the poor must be punished.
 I was associating with those folks who say the government must drug-test welfare recipients and cut assistance payments to families whose children don’t make good grades.